What is Sickling?

 Consequences of Sickling

 Sickled red blood cells are very rigid and sticky and can have difficulty moving through small blood vessels.
 They can slow or block blood flow in these blood vessels (known as vaso-occlusion), preventing oxygen from properly circulating in the body as pictured in the image below.
-Blockages and broken down red blood cells also cause damage to blood vessels (known as vasculopathy), as well as the cells that line them (known as ).
+Blockages and broken down red blood cells also cause damage to blood vessels (known as vasculopathy), as well as the cells that line them (known as endothelial cells).
 Additionally, sickled red blood cells are fragile and can break down prematurely (known as hemolysis), lasting only 10 to 20 days throughout the body, compared to 90 to 120 days for healthy red blood cells.
 This shorter lifespan can create a shortage of red blood cells throughout the body, leading to complications such as anemia and fatigue.

 Blockages can lead to unpredictable complications like pain crises or stroke.
 Repeated blockages, damage to the blood vessels, and hemolysis over time can lead to progressive chronic complications, including organ damage and even organ failure.